Atonement (Killswitch Engage album): Critical reception

 The album received positive reviews from music critics.
 At Metacritic, which assigns a normalised rating out of 100 to reviews from mainstream critics, the album has an average score of 78 out of 100 based on five reviews, indicating "generally favourable reviews".

 Wall of Sound writer Ricky Aarons wrote that Atonement "does what [the band's] other releases have, and that is, craft the build-ups and hooks to what we would expect to hear as a crunchy breakdown" but then the band "steadily bring us back down to the start", which "retains old-school metal fans but also attracts the more contemporary metalcore fans".
 Aarons concluded that "maybe what Killswitch Engage have done here is perfect, and therefore it could be their best album".
 J Andrew writing for Metal Injection wrote Atonement is a great Killswitch Engage album, though it still follows the pattern of opening with its four best songs and then hitting cruise control.
 That said, closer "Bite the Hand That Feeds" totally slays as well.
 The rest of the album isn't as immediate or effective, but that's not meant as a slight.
 It's clear from the personal nature of "I Am Broken Too" and "I Can't Be the Only One" that Jesse needed to make this album.
 Max Morin writing for Exclaim! wrote “Atonement is a monster record in an almost untouchable career.”
 Blabbermouth.net stated “Atonement" is unlikely to be heralded as KILLSWITCH ENGAGE's masterpiece, but it is plainly their strongest album since Leach's return and a very timely reimagining of a sound that, like it or not, has helped to define a vast amount of metal in the 21st century.
 These are the best songs the band have written in 15 years, and there is fire in the KILLSWITCH belly again.

-Loudwire named it one of the 50 best metal albums of 2019.
-MetalHammer named it the 17th greatest Metal album of the year.
-Revolver named it the 19th greatest album of 2019, and Consequence put it at number 9 on their list of the best metal/hard rock albums of the year.
+AllMusic included the album on their year end list of the best metal albums of 2019.